 A condition in which endometrial tissue (inner lining of the uterus) grows into the muscular uterine wall.

-A condition in which there are not enough healthy red blood cells to carry adequate oxygen through the body.
+Anemia is condition in which there are not enough healthy red blood cells to carry adequate oxygen through the body.

 A medicine administered to patients to eliminate or reduce pain during medical procedures.